MOHAMEDZAYEDSCU/OBSIDIAN/CyberSecurity/Cryptography Fundamentals.md

 ## Classical Encryption Techniques:

 >[!caution]- Substitution Technique :
+>- type of symmetric encryption -> the encryption key can also decrypt.
 >- replace the letters with other letters or symbols.
 >- shifting the languages characters by a specific shift is also type of it.
 >- simple and may be easily broken.
 >- known by both sender and receiver.
+>---
+>- difficult to be solved using brute-force, in english for exp, you have 26 characters and if you try to use all possible characters you will have 26! and it is a very large number.

 >[!caution]- Transposition Technique:
 >- applying some sort or permutation to the letters of the word but it still have the same characters.